 LUIS ANTONIO TAGLE

 The Archbishop of Manila was last year appointed the Church's second youngest cardinal.
 The 55-year-old is tipped as an outsider to watch for his dynamism, charisma and stellar rise within the Church so far.

 His relative youth stands against him, but he is very popular in Asia and has worked closely with Benedict.

 Canada's former archbishop of Quebec, 67, Ouellet now heads the influential Congregation of Bishops.

 Known for his conservative theological views -- very much in line with Benedict's -- Ouellet could be favoured for the pull he may have in the increasingly secularised West.
 Supporters hope he would also crack down on the unruly curia, the Vatican's government.
-He is the head of the Pontifical Commission for Latin America, where has a strong following.

-Archbishop of New York and a "modernist conservative", 63-year old Dolan is media savvy -- a plus in today's social media society.
+Archbishop of New York and a "modernist conservative", 63-year old Dolan is media savvy -- a plus point in today's social media society.

-Vatican observers say his strong point lies in heading up a diocese which has been on the front-line in the damaging sex abuse scandal which had rocked the Church, but he has been heavily criticised by abuse victims group for allegedly covering up cases.
+Vatican observers say his strong point lies in heading up a diocese which has been on the front-line in the damaging sex abuse scandal which had rocked the Church, but he has been heavily criticised by abuse victims group for covering up cases.